 PDC: What are the various types of Scleroderma?

 BHO: Yes, there are two major types- Localised and Systemic Scleroderma.
 The localised type affects specific part of the skin but does not affect internal organs and it is more common in children while Systemic Scleroderma affects the skin and internal organs.
 It is also subdivided into two- Limited and Diffused based on distribution of the thickened skin and organ affected.

 PDC: Is the condition more prevalent in any particular gender?

 BHO: Scleroderma is commoner in female than male and common among people between the age group of 35 to 55 years but this does not say that it cannot affect any age group can be affected

 PDC: With all the aforementioned symptoms, what is the treatment of this disease?

 BHO: No single treatment for all patients and treatment is usually based on symptoms or organ affected.
 However some treatments such as Skin softening cream for the skin, drug for the skin, itching medications, drugs for Raynaud’s, drugs for lung diseases etc.

 PDC: The disease is not as prevalent like Hepatitis, AIDS and other known names, is it prevalent in Nigeria also?

-PDC: As a disease that has unique manifestations for individuals, what are the various investigations required to ascertain that the patient is really affected by scleroderma?
+PDC: As a disease that has unique manifestations for individuals, what are the various investigations required to ascertain that the patient is really affected by Scleroderma?

-BHO: No single investigation is adequate to make diagnosis as the disease can be diagnosed without investigation but we use investigation to identify internal organs that are involved and to determine severity of Scleroderma.
-Some of the investigations include Chest x-ray, Pulmonary Function test, Electrocardiogram, echocardiogram, antibody test (antiscl70, anticentromere and antiRNA PolymeraseIII)
+BHO: No single investigation adequate to make diagnosis as the disease can be diagnosed without investigation but we use investigation to identify internal organs that are involved and to determine severity of Scleroderma.
+Some of the investigations include Chest x-ray, Pulmonary Function test, Electrocardiogram, echocardiogram, antibody test (antiscl70, anticentromere and antiRNA polymeraseIII)